MicrosoftDocs/windows-itpro-docs/windows/deployment/do/waas-delivery-optimization-reference.md

 ### Enable Peer Caching while the device connects via VPN

-This setting determines whether a device will be allowed to participate in Peer Caching while connected to VPN. **By default, if a VPN connection is detected, peering is not allowed.** Specify "true" to allow the device to participate in Peer Caching while connected via VPN to the domain network.
+This setting determines whether a device will be allowed to participate in Peer Caching while connected to VPN. **By default, if a VPN connection is detected, peering isn't allowed.** Specify "true" to allow the device to participate in Peer Caching while connected via VPN to the domain network.
 The device can download from or upload to other domain network devices, either on VPN or on the corporate domain network.

 ### Allow uploads while the device is on battery while under set Battery level